-- Location: 30km north-east of Barcelona, on the coast.
+- Location: 34km northeast of Barcelona, on the coast.

 - Commuting options: About 40 minutes by train or car to Barcelona city centre.
 Buses take a little longer.

-- Cars: Owning a car is common and most homes have some parking.
+- Cars and parking: Owning a car is common and most homes have parking spaces.

 - Recreation: Experience Catalan culture with local restaurants and traditional festivals.
-Plenty to do outdoors, otherwise, entertainment is perhaps a little limited.
+There is plenty to do outdoors, but entertainment is limited.

 - Shopping: Traditional outdoor markets exist alongside supermarkets and chain stores.

-- Neighbourhood: Pleasant apartment houses in the city centre give way to large single-family homes in the suburbs.
+- Neighbourhood: Pleasant apartments in the city centre give way to large single-family homes in the suburbs.

 Where to live near Barcelona: Great for families

 A pretty beach town, Castelldefels is popular with expat families.
-It offers a pleasant way of life with parks, cultural events and restaurants on the doorstep.
+It offers a leisurely way of life thanks to the parks, cultural events and restaurants at your doorstep.
 A tourist resort in the summer, the weather is pleasant enough to go to the beach all year round.
 It’s also home to the British School of Barcelona.